It was close to midnight when my assistant and her husband rushed through my front door and found me collapsed on the floor.

 What has changed, however, is my relationship to it.

 I can feel it now, when it is active.
 I can feel the pull to expect more responsibility from someone than they can give, and to register the gap as their character flaw rather than human nature.
-I can feel the impulse to lash out when an adult around me is not what the vow says they should be.
+I can feel the impulse to lash out when an adult around me is not what the belief says they should be.
 I can hold the impulse now, instead of being run by it.
 I can sit in the tension between that belief and the nature of reality.
-I can ask whether the situation in front of me is reality, or whether the eight-year-old is reading something onto it that does not belong there.
+I can ask whether the situation in front of me is reality, or whether the eight-year-old is looking at it.

 He does not always believe me.
-I keep telling him anyway.
+I keep telling him and showing him anyway.

 That is what I mean when I talk about transformation.
 A different relationship with the beliefs that took root before you had any say in the matter.
 The beliefs stay.
 Their grip on you loosens.
 The world becomes a place you are living in, instead of a place trying to match a child’s expectations from a long time ago.

-Whatever is in front of you right now is also probably not the thing.
-The thing is older.
-The thing is underneath.
-And the work, when you find it, is not to fix what you see.
+Whatever is in front of you right now may also probably not be the thing.
+That thing may be older.
+And underneath.
+And the work, when you feel called to it, is not to fix what you see.
 It is to meet the part of you that needed the world to be different than it is, and to introduce that part to the life you have actually built, which is more than enough, and which has been waiting for you to arrive in it, for a long time.